darenliang/darenliang.com/content/posts/secret-sharting-by-example.md

         return secret % p;
     }

-    // Some secret is sometimes are huge negative number.
+    // Sometimes the secret is sometimes a huge negative number.
     // We need to multiples of p to ensure that our result is
     // positive when we take modulus p. return (secret + ((-1n * secret / p + 1n) * p)) % p;